koalalorenzo/blog/content/posts/202112-twitch-meme-bot.md

 ![Example of a Meme generated using the Bot](/images/202112/hello-example.webp#small)

-This was fun because at times, people could generate Memes based on what was happening on the screen, and since I have been playing a lot of Dead By Daylight, there were plenty of moments to have fun creating new images.
+People could generate Memes based on what was happening on the screen, and since I have been playing a lot of Dead By Daylight, there were plenty of moments to have fun creating new images, while I was running away from the killer. 😜

 I have decided to make it using [Go](https://go.dev) and hosting it on [Heroku](https://heroku.com).
 If you want to skip straight to the app running